chaychen2005/SafeKeeper/console_manual.md

-deleteAccount                            Delete admin or visitor account. listAccount                              Display a list of accounts created by yourself. updatePassword                           Update the password of your own account. restoreData                              Restore account's core data by alias. quit(q)                                  Quit console.
+deleteAccount                            Delete admin or visitor account. listAccount                              Display a list of accounts created by yourself. updatePassword                           Update the password of your own account. restoreData                              Restore account's escrow data by dataID. quit(q)                                  Quit console.

 ---------------------------------------------------------------------------------------------